rThe challenge fo 21st Century State of the Art for Manufacturing Companies

 3. Organizing process-oriented

 People who are directly involved in carrying out the processes of additional value are here the internal customers.
 All others should be supportive and derive their existence from their positive influence on the production process.

 Improving in teams

 Hence, WCM refers permanently to the ideal situation: ownership and the non-acceptance of losses.
 Is WCM promising us a Walhalla?
 Alas, on this point we have to go back to reality from our theoretical ideal.
-World Class Manufacturing is just as physically strenuous, complicated, and demanding as any other form of production, only much more effective because of its completeness, transparency and harmonious coherence between people and processes, between methodologies and techniques.
+World Class Manufacturing is just as physically strenuous, complicated, and demanding as any other form of production, only much more effective because of its more systemic approach, its transparency and harmonious coherence between people and processes, between methodologies and techniques.
 Therefore, WCM is more successful, more enjoyable, and healthier for human beings and companies.

 Work Smarter, not Harder!